- Tennis racket size is determined by the head size and length.

-String patterns also play a role in enhancing the spin.
+Tennis racket string patterns also play a role in enhancing the spin.

 Of course, there are various string patterns, with the most common one being the 16×19 pattern found in all head sizes.
 However, open patterns (where strings are placed farther apart), such as 16×9 or 16×8 patterns, generate more spin due to the ball sinking deeper into the stringbed.

 In contrast, closed patterns like the 18×20 one, where the strings are closer, will not generate much spin.
 But your control when you strike will increase as the surface area making contact with the ball will be larger.

 To choose the right tennis racket head size for you, it is important to first assess your experience level as a player.

 If you are a beginner player looking for the right beginner tennis racket head size, I got the answers you need.

 As you might have concluded from the above explanations, oversized head sizes will be most useful to you.
 They will provide you with more margin for error, as miscalculations are bound to happen until you get the hang of it.